gvwilson/sensibleadventures/nardica/nardica.md

 "No you're not,"
 Wales agreed thoughtfully.
 He nodded at the toolbox next to her feet.
-"You OK to carry that a bit further?"
+"Are you okay to carry that a bit further?"

+"Am I what?"
-Iffy crossed her arms
+Iffy asked,
-in unconscious imitation of the *Taroona*'s captain.
+crossing her arms in unconscious imitation of the *Taroona*'s captain.

+Wales smiled briefly.
+"Sorry.
+Are y'aright to carry that down s'far as the caffy?"

+Iffy wrinkled her nose.
+"Your accent's horrible," she said witheringly.
+"And sure,
-"Not 'less I get to see what's in it."
+but only if I get to see what's in it."

 Wales chuckled.
 "Fair enough.
-But not here."
+Come on."
 He glanced up as one of the city's drones zipped past overhead.
-Lights sparkled briefly in the rectangle set into his temple, making Iffy wonder how much of the scene below them the drones were actually reporting back to Halley's central core.
+Lights sparkled briefly in the rectangle set into his temple, making Iffy wonder how much of the scene in the street the drones were actually reporting back to Halley's central core.

 Picking up their respective loads, they walked side by side down a narrow side street that led behind the Sandhu's grocery store to the café where Wales had rented a room.
-The owner nodded at Wales but didn't even glance at Iffy, obviously believing that his guests' business was none of his.
+The owner glanced from Wales to Iffy but said nothing more than, "Tea?" obviously believing that his guests' business was none of his.

-They sat in the back and drank sweet, strong tea as Wales carefully unpacked one of his toolboxes and checked each piece of tech it contained.
+They sat at a battered stone-topped table and drank sweet, strong tea as Wales opened one of the toolboxes Iffy had been carrying and carefully unpacked the top layer of its contents.
-Some of the tools looked as good as new, though Iffy guessed that they had to be at least a hundred years old---only a handful of well-defended labs scattered around the world still had the cleanrooms and nano fabs needed to create marvels like the fractal diamond-and-copper mesh
-Wales briefly let her hold.
+Some of the tools looked as good as new, though Iffy knew that they had to be at least a hundred years old---only a handful of well-defended factories scattered around the world had the cleanrooms and nano-fabricators needed to create marvels like the fractal diamond-and-iridium mesh that Wales briefly let her pick up with a pair of fingertip micro-manipulators.
 Other tools were clearly cobbled together from spare parts and held together with whatever Wales had been able to find.
 Iffy felt more comfortable with these, since pretty much everything in Halley was built the same way.

-"What about them two?"
+"What about them?"
-she asked eagerly
+she asked eagerly,
-as Wales carefully repacked the open toolbox.
+pointing at a matched pair of asymmetric gears as Wales carefully repacked the open toolbox.

 The square man chuckled.
 "Let's save those for another time."
 He looked past her for a moment, the lights in the tech on his temple flickering with activity.
-"The town net says the mayor's agents have resolved the disturbance by the dock.
+"The town net says the Marines have resolved the situation by the quarantine shed.
+Apparently the *Taroona*'s crew set off the explosion themselves in order to cover their theft of government property," he continued drily.

+Iffy snorted.
+"I know it was you,"
+she muttered.

+Wales blinked at her innocently.
+"I'm sure I have no idea what you mean.
-We should probably get you home."
+Anyway---it's probably time you got back home."

+Iffy glanced at the timer tattooed on the back of her wrist.
-"Oh crivens," Iffy swore.
+"Oh crivens," she swore,
-She twisted in her seat to look at the clock over the door and swore again.
 "I shoulda been back an hour ago!"
 She scrambled to her feet.